Maeve Murphy: Early work

-On 24 June 2017, 16 years after its film festival premier and following two articles in the Irish Times about women's voices, TV3 gave Silent Grace its Irish nationwide TV première.

-TV3 described it as "compelling viewing."
-The Sunday Times made it one of the "Films of the Week."
-The Irish Times said "Silent Grace is important".
+On 24 June 2017, 16 years after its film festival premiere and following two articles in the Irish Times about women's voices, TV3 gave Silent Grace its Irish nationwide TV première.
+The Sunday Times made it one of the "Films of the Week." and The Irish Times said "Silent Grace is important".
 In May 2020, the Irish Times listed Silent Grace as number 38 in their list of the 50 greatest Irish films of all time.
-In November 2020 the Foyle Film Festival gave it a special 20th anniversary screening with an online Q&A with Maeve Murphy and Orla Brady.
-In June 2021, the Irish Film Institute put it on their IFI international online collection.
-Of note is the support given to the film by Women in Film and TV.
+In June 2021, the Irish Film Institute put it on their IFI international online collection and BFI Player added it to their Woman with a Movie Camera Collection in 2022.